onnx/onnx-mlir/docs/Docker.md

 ## Easy Script to Compile a Model

 A python convenience script is provided to allow you to run ONNX-MLIR inside a docker container as if running the ONNX-MLIR compiler directly on the host.
-For example,
+The `onnx-mlir.py` script is located in the [docker](../docker) directory.
+For example, compiling a mninst model can be done as follows.
 ```
 # docker/onnx-mlir.py --EmitLib mnist/model.onnx
 505a5a6fb7d0: Pulling fs layer